MicrosoftDocs/sdk-api/sdk-api-src/content/tokenbinding/nf-tokenbinding-tokenbindinggeneratemessage.md

 The number of elements that the array in the <i>tokenBindings</i> parameter contains.
 This value cannot be 0.

-### -param tokenBindingMessage
+### -param tokenBindingMessage [out]

-TBD
+A pointer that receives the address of the buffer that is allocated for the token binding message.
+Use the <a href="https://msdn.microsoft.com/9a176312-0312-4cc1-baf5-949b346d983e">HeapAlloc</a> function to allocate the memory for this buffer, and the <a href="https://msdn.microsoft.com/6139e55f-9dda-42b5-bc9b-8d9bbfeaa619">HeapFree</a> method to free that memory.

 ### -param tokenBindingMessageSize [out]

 A pointer to a variable that contains the size of the buffer allocated for the <i>tokenBindingMessage</i> parameter.

-#### - tokenBindingMesssage [out]

-A pointer that receives the address of the buffer that is allocated for the token binding message.
-Use the <a href="https://msdn.microsoft.com/9a176312-0312-4cc1-baf5-949b346d983e">HeapAlloc</a> function to allocate the memory for this buffer, and the <a href="https://msdn.microsoft.com/6139e55f-9dda-42b5-bc9b-8d9bbfeaa619">HeapFree</a> method to free that memory.

 ## -returns